FAForever/fa/annotation.md

 In general the following conventions apply:

-- All comments should be in the imperative mood
+- All comments should be in the declarative mood
 - All comments should be as extensive as required, but not needlessly descriptive.
 They should atleast define the default value (if applicable)
 - All functions should at least be annotated with `@param` for parameters, `@return` for return values, `@see` for similar alternatives (if applicable) and `@deprecated` if a better alternative exists
 - All annotations with `@param` and `@return` require their type to be defined